Whether you’re looking to trim your waistline or get totally ripped, combining both strength training and cardio into

 Close Out a Weight-Training Session with 5-10 Minutes of Cardio Sprints

 You can still reap the benefits of incorporating cardio by doing 5 to 10 minutes of cardio sprints after weights.
-This is good option for meatheads who avoid cardio because of boredom, and don’t normally get their heart rate up through aerobic exercise.
+This is a good option for meatheads who avoid cardio because of boredom and don’t normally get their heart rate up through aerobic exercise.

 One way of doing cardio sprints is the Fartlek workout, which means “speed play” in Swedish.
 You combine fast-paced intervals with recovery intervals at whatever distance and pace you want.
 During the recovery intervals, however, you’ll want to go slow enough to recover your breath to the point you can breathe deeply again before engaging in another sprint interval.